-Modulessection of documentation for details of each module.
+Modulessection of our documentation for the details of each module.

-A key concept to understand about Findora is that it is composed of two different blockchains combined into a single “multi-chain” model.
-These two blockchains include:
+A key concept to understand about Findora is that it is composed of two different ledgers (or layers) combined into a single “multi-chain” model.
+These two ledgers include:

 - Findora UTXO Chain - a UTXO-based blockchain

 - Findora EVM Chain - an accounts-based blockchain

 The Prism++ transfer feature is what enables users to bridge (aka transfer) assets from Findora UTXO Chain to Findora EVM Chain -- and vice versa.

 - Send confidential transfers (hide amount sent, hide asset type sent, etc.)